Tangle structure trees: Existence of tangle structure trees

 In order for this to be possible, we therefore need to make some `richness' assumption about~$\F$: an assumption which, in our example, ensures that $\F$ has enough elements to contain a subset also of~$\beta_\ell$ as soon as it contains a subset of~$\ucl(\beta_\ell)$.

 We shall identify an essentially weakest-possible such richness condition below, in \cref{def:rich}.
 This will need some more preparation.
-For motivation, readers are invited to peek at \cref{minimzation} and the definition preceding it now.
+For motivation, readers are invited to peek at \cref{minimization} and the definition preceding it now.
 That definition clearly implies that $\F$ contains a subset of~$\beta_\ell$ whenever it contains a subset of~$\ucl(\beta_\ell)$.
 The notion of richness from \cref{def:rich} will still imply this, but is weaker.

-A~separation tree $T$ on~$\vS$ with an order function~$|\ |$ on~$S$ is \emph{ordered} if $|s_v|\le |s_w|$ whenever $v$ and $w$ are non-leaves of $T$ with $v\le w$. \COMMENT{} It is \emph{thoroughly ordered\/} (in~$\vS$) if, for every non-leaf node~$v$, the separation $s_v$ is not oriented by $\lfloor \beta_v \rfloor$ \COMMENT{} \footnote{If $T$ is consistent, then this holds by \cref{cor:B}.} and has minimum order among the separations in~$S$ not oriented by~$\ucl(\beta_v)$.
+A~separation tree $T$ on an ordered separation system~$\vS$ is \emph{ordered} if $|s_v|\le |s_w|$ whenever $v$ and $w$ are non-leaves of $T$ with $v\le w$. \COMMENT{} It is \emph{thoroughly ordered\/} (in~$\vS$) if, for every non-leaf node~$v$, the separation $s_v$ is not oriented by $\lfloor \beta_v \rfloor$ \COMMENT{} \footnote{If $T$ is consistent, then this holds by \cref{cor:B}.} and has minimum order among the separations in~$S$ not oriented by~$\ucl(\beta_v)$.

 \begin{lemma} Every thoroughly ordered separation tree is ordered. \end{lemma}

 \begin{proof} Let~$T$ be a thoroughly ordered separation tree on~$\vS$.
 If it is not ordered, it has nodes $v, w$ with $v < w$ such that $|s_v| > |s_w|$.
 Since $s_w$ is not oriented by $\lfloor \beta_v \rfloor \subseteq \lfloor \beta_w \rfloor$, \COMMENT{} this contradicts the requirement that $s_v$ have minimum order among the separations not oriented by $\lfloor \beta_v \rfloor$. \end{proof}